simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

                       ||      0 [              0]       0 [              0]
 ```

-This is different from a normal balance report in several ways:
+This is different from a normal balance report in several ways.
+Currently:

-- Only accounts with budget goals during the report period are shown, by default.
+- Accounts with budget goals during the report period, and their parents, are shown.

-- In each column, in square brackets after the actual amount,
-  budget goal amounts are shown, and the actual/goal percentage.
-  (Note: budget goals should be in the same commodity as the actual amount.)

-- All parent accounts are always shown, even in list mode.
-  Eg assets, assets:bank, and expenses above.
+- Their subaccounts are not shown (regardless of the depth setting).
+- Accounts without budget goals, if any, are aggregated and shown as "\<unbudgeted>".

-- Amounts always include all subaccounts, budgeted or unbudgeted, even in list mode.
+- Amounts are always inclusive (subaccount-including), even in list mode.
+- After each actual amount, the corresponding goal amount and percentage
+  of goal reached are also shown, in square brackets.

 This means that the numbers displayed will not always add up!
 Eg above, the `expenses`  actual amount includes the gifts and supplies transactions,